Earth Digital - Rendering a 3D planet Earth

 Earth Digital viewport example in Cinema 4D for Chaos Corona.

-Finally, I’ve made use of our Bokeh Builder aperture maps to give a soft rounded bokeh like that of a human eye:
+Finally, to achieve an added layer of realism I’ve made use of our Bokeh Builder aperture maps to give a soft rounded bokeh like that of a human eye.

 A lens focus chart and a color chart with a chrome and matte ball.
 This Look Dev render showcases strong bokeh effects and uses the Bokeh Builder by Blauw Films for photorealistic results.